microsoft/pxt-arcade/docs/hardware/adding.md

 * `CFG1` is FRMCTR1
 * the low byte of `CFG2` is the desired SPI frequency in MHz (ignored for ILI9341)

+The patching website can also remove config entries, just specify the value as `null`.

-Once you're done patching, press "Apply my patch", which will download new `board.h`.
+Once you're done patching, select "Apply my patch", which will download new `board.h`.

 Note that you need to use the patching website to put the right header and size in the configuration data.
 It's also possible to patch a binary file of the bootloader with new config using the same website.

-The patching website can also remove config entries, just specify the value as `null`.

 ### Bootloader protection #protection

 End users will typically update the bootloader by copying a special UF2 file, which has a user-level application that overwrites the bootloader.

-To prevent misuse of this feature (eg., one student emailing to a another a malicious UF2 file which writes a non-functional bootloader), some bootloaders (currently only F4) implement a protection feature.
+To prevent misuse of this feature (eg one student emailing to a another a malicious UF2 file which writes a non-functional bootloader), some bootloaders (currently only F4) implement a protection feature.
 When booting, the bootloader will check if it's write-protected (this is done by setting bits